-EACH year on the last Monday night of the season one (in most cases) lucky footballer is awarded with the highest individual accolade the game has to offer.
-With 105 Brownlow medals awarded to 87 different players over 91 counts, there are bound to be some footballing icons that missed out on claiming ‘the Charlie’ with this list of players topping the list of the most decorated stars who’ve failed to take out the award.
+Each year on the last Monday night of the season, one (in most cases) lucky AFL footballer is awarded the highest individual accolade the game has to offer.
+Ahead of the 2019 Brownlow count taking place later tonight, 105 ‘Charles Brownlow Trophies’ have been awarded to 87 different players over 91 counts.
+That means there are bound to be some footballing icons that missed out on claiming ‘the Charlie’ with this list of players the most decorated stars who’ve failed to take out the award.

 IF you like what you read be sure to check out more SportsbyFry articles by hitting this link.
 Make sure you keep up to date with the latest AFL and AFL Fantasy articles and follow my fan pages on Facebook, Twitter and Instagram to never miss a minute of the action!

-BY the time tonight’s count is over Scott Pendlebury will find himself inside the top-10 for career Brownlow votes, and yet, the prestigious medal continues to allude Pendles.
+By the time tonight’s count is over Scott Pendlebury will find himself inside the top-10 for career Brownlow votes, and yet, the prestigious medal continues to allude Pendles.
 It’s about the only award Pendlebury hasn’t won in his 301 game career, with a premiership, Norm Smith Medal and multiple All-Aus/B&F nods to his name.
 Much like another midfield maestro over the past decade, Pendlebury found himself competing with his teammates like Dane Swan (the 2011 winner) and Steele Sidebottom (runner up in 2018) for votes, hurting his chances of taking out the medal.
-With three top-5 finishes to his name, all coming in the early 2010’s, there’s a chance Pendles has missed his window to claim the award.
+With three top-5 finishes to his name, all coming in the early 2010’s, there’s a chance Pendles has missed his window.

-FOR as long as I can remember the Brownlow Medal has been a midfielder’s award, with some power forwards claiming the honour through the ’70’s and ’80’s.
+For as long as I can remember the Brownlow Medal has been a midfielder’s award, with some power forwards claiming the honour through the ’70’s and ’80’s.
 However, defenders are hardly ever considered for the honour, with Ted Witten, just one of the elite backmen who deserved a look in.
 Named as the captain of the AFL Team of the Century at centre-half back, Whitten’s versatility allowed for him to feature at centre-half forward as well, leading to 111 Brownlow votes over a stellar career spanning two decades.
-In just one of his 20 pro seasons did Whitten come somewhat close to winning the medallion, when he tied for second place in 1959.
-However, that came in a year where Bob Skilton and Verdun Howell were joint winners and three other players finished in second with Whitten on 14 votes.
+Whitten was only close to winning the award once in his 20 pro seasons – tying for second place in 1959.
+However, that result came in a year where Bob Skilton and Verdun Howell were joint winners and three other players finished in second with Whitten on 14 votes.

 Image from afl.com.au

-LIKE I talked about with Pendlebury above, Selwood has been forced to battle teammates for the award rather than peers from other teams, with fellow Cats Jimmy Bartel (2007), Gary Ablett (2009) and Patrick Dangerfield (2016) all beating him to the punch.
-2013 was Joel Selwood’s best chance to take out the Charlie, with the Geelong superstar at the peak of his powers, entering the night as one of the favourites for the award.
+Like I talked about with Pendlebury above, Selwood has been forced to battle teammates for the award rather than peers from other teams, with fellow Cats Jimmy Bartel (2007), Gary Ablett (2009) and Patrick Dangerfield (2016) all beating him to the punch.
+2013 was Joel Selwood’s best chance to take out the Charlie, with the Geelong superstar entering the night as one of the favourites for the award.
 However, his former teammate Gary Ablett walked away as the winner, with Selwood finishing just one vote shy of victory.

 Image from heraldsun.com.au